July 29, 2020 | 1:00 PM Eastern (NYC)

 - Zero balance lag

-It can be difficult to predict the full financial impact of these critical events, but with a strong set of analytical tools, it is possible to model what a practice can expect to be paid for any spikes in services rendered, forecast lost revenue from services cancelled or delayed, and even predict the impact of anticipated denials from the payers.
+It can be difficult to predict the full financial impact of these critical events, but with a strong set of analytical tools, it is possible to model what a practice can expect to be paid for any spikes in services rendered, forecast lost revenue from services canceled or delayed, and even predict the impact of anticipated denials from the payers.
 Moreover, good analytics will highlight if more will be required from the standpoint of patient collections from deductibles and coinsurance, higher true Self-Pay or Medicaid volumes, and overall reimbursement trends by individual payer.
 Being able to model this information with a high level of detail will assist the finance team in dynamic budgeting and forecasting the overall financial position of the practice once things return to normal.

 Key metrics for the reimbursement team to focus on include: